Apply BAU Apply BAU Apply BAU

 • challenges raised by Türkiye’s alignment with emerging EU frameworks, including discussions around SAFE and related policy constraints.

-PLURIEX – Pluriversal Excellence in EU Studies was represented at the meeting by Prof. Dr Selcen Öner, PLURIEX Communication and Knowledge Dissemination Lead.
+PLURIEX – Pluriversal Excellence in EU Studies was represented at the meeting by Prof. Dr. Selcen Öner, PLURIEX Communication and Knowledge Dissemination Lead.
 Her participation supported PLURIEX’s wider commitment to strengthening connections between scholarly expertise and policy-facing debates, the interactions and collaboration between academics and civil society and to ensuring that discussions of Europe are not confined to a single institutional or geographic viewpoint.

 The meeting also reaffirmed IKV’s long-standing role as a key convenor in Türkiye–EU relations—bringing together business, civil society, and academic communities and sustaining a shared space for informed discussion.
 The strong participation of scholars working on EU-related issues in Türkiye—alongside postgraduate and doctoral researchers—demonstrated the vitality of the field and the continued need for forums that enable collective reflection and cross-sectoral engagement.